fsharp/fsharp.org/guides/engineering/issues.md

 headline: Report/Fix an Issue
 ---

-Please follow the links below to report an issue with F# and contribute a fix.
+Please follow the links below to make a suggestion, report an issue with F# and/or contribute a fix.

 ### Core Tools